rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter8/DMDB_BN_CH8.md

     VALUES(NewRow.title, NewRow.year, 'Paramount');
 ```

 Much of the trigger is unsurprising.
-We see the keyword `INSTEAD OF` on line (2), establishing that an attempt to isnert into *ParamountMovies* will never take place.
+We see the keyword `INSTEAD OF` on line (2), establishing that an attempt to insert into *ParamountMovies* will never take place.
 Rather, lines (5) and (6) is the action that replaces the attempted insertion.

 ## 8.3 Indexes in SQL